-Educational and social outcomes: We also showed that survivors achieved educational levels similar to the general population [Kuehni-2012].
-Survivors younger than 20 years were more likely than their siblings to report cognitive problems [Wengenroth-2015].
+Educational and social outcomes: We showed that survivors achieved educational levels similar to the general population [Kuehni-2012].
+Survivors younger than 20 years were more likely to report cognitive problems than their siblings [Wengenroth-2015].
 We found lower personal income in survivors than in siblings [Wengenroth-2016].
 However, survivors' personal income may increase later because treatment can push back education and carreer training and cause survivors to start working later than their peers.
-Survivors are less likely than peers to be married or in a life partnership [Wengenroth-2014].
-This might be because survivors take longer to reach their final educational achievement, which might in turn encourage them to delay marriage.
+Survivors are less likely than peers to be married or be in a life partnership [Wengenroth-2014].
+Since survivors take longer to reach their final educational achievement than the general population [Kuehni-2012], this might encourage survivors to delay marriage.